asasf21124awfa2r2134/flash-commands/README.md

 toggleguide.jsfl - toggles the selected layer(s) to guide or normal.

 zoom 1.jsfl
-zoom 2.jsfl - zooms slight in or out.
+zoom 2.jsfl - zooms slightly in or out.
+A little more subtle than default zoom.

 Next Cel.jsfl - moves to the next keyframe.